-The price of cauliflower is soaring, coconut oil is becoming a store-cupboard staple and the surname of a tubby London undertaker has become as much a part of today’s food-speak as ‘latte’.
-Whether you’re a sceptic or an evangelist, there’s no doubt that the banting revolution is having an impact on South Africa’s culinary culture.
+The price of cauliflower is soaring, zoodles are trending, coconut oil is becoming a store-cupboard staple and the surname of a tubby London undertaker has become as much a part of today’s food-speak as ‘latte’.
+Whether you’re a sceptic or an evangelist, there’s no doubt that the LCHF revolution continues to have an impact on South Africa’s culinary culture.

 (Please note that while every effort is made to ensure the below offers are correct, we cannot confirm whether or not Tim Noakes himself would approve of all the menu items!)

-Yes, even steakhouses have taken heed.
-Spur has introduced the carb-conscious breakfast (R34.90) with three rashers of bacon, three fried eggs, 125g of boerewors or two pork sausages, and invites banting followers to swap out their chips and onion rings for garden salad at no extra cost when they order rump, sirloin, chicken breasts or 160g beef burger patty.
+Yes, even this family-friendly steakhouse favourite has taken heed of the LCHF trend.
+Spur has introduced the carb-conscious breakfast (R34.90) with three rashers of bacon, three fried eggs, fried tomato and 125g of boerewors or two pork sausages.
+Banters are also invited to swap out their chips and onion rings for garden salad at no extra cost when they order rump, sirloin, chicken breasts or 160g beef burger patty.

 Cheese Gourmet (Linden)

 This cheese deli is a cheese-loving banter’s heaven!
 In addition to the variety of cheese platters, there are banting-friendly breakfasts and options like the spicy halloumi salad (R64) and range of burgers (starting at R60).

 Head to this owner-run Kosher coffee shop for your caffeine fix, which includes the ‘bulletproof’ butter-banting coffee (R35).
 The perfect spot for a light lunch, Jozi Blus also offers sandwiches on banting bread, a banting quiche and soup.